-Dave is an award winning commercial, adventure, and personal photographer on a journey to seek out and capture the beauty of this world.
-In addition to living in Canada for much of his life, he has also traveled extensively through both the many provinces and territories of their native country and abroad.
+One of Canada’s most respected photographers, Dave Brosha is on a journey to seek out and capture the beauty of this world.
+The award-winning commercial, adventure, and personal photographer has traveled extensively through the many provinces and territories of his native country and abroad.
 He has been published in numerous media outlets and exhibited his work around the globe.
 Today, we have the pleasure of talking to Dave about life as a photographer, traveling the world, and how to market yourself.

 How did you get started in photography?
 Was it something you were always interested in?